Network and Security

 - Elastic IP Addresses

 - Network Maximum Transmission Unit (MTU) for Your EC2 Instance

-- Enabling Enhanced Networking on Linux Instances in a VPC
+- Enhanced Networking on Linux

 If you access Amazon EC2 using the command line tools or an API, you'll need your access key ID and secret access key.
 For more information, see How Do I Get Security Credentials? in the Amazon Web Services General Reference.